Oluwadamilola-Ajumobi/Traffic-Violation-Dashboard-Analysis/README.md

 # Data Preparation

 Prepared the dataset using Powerquery editor in PowerBI.
-Extracted the columns with 90% empty values and also the null values in each column
+Extracted the columns with 90% empty values and also the null values in each column and confirmed that every other column was in perfect condition.